By use case

 Let’s explore each of the catalysts impacting today’s e-commerce (r)evolution:

-According to this year’s report, 84% of respondents are currently implementing or have operated a web store.
+According to our new report, 84% of respondents are currently implementing or have operated a web store.
 This is, of course, a promising indication that the advantages of e-commerce are being recognized and leveraged.
 However, it’s not enough.

 Among the businesses that reported they have not yet achieved their e-commerce objectives, one-quarter cited increased competition and a challenging marketplace as their primary challenge.
 Just over a third are seeing an increase in international competitors and social sales channels like Instagram and Facebook —particularly in North America.